The Hanna-Barbera New Cartoon Series: Home media

 The first episode of the three cartoons is on the DVD Saturday Morning Cartoons: 1960s - Vol. 2.

-Wally Gator was released separately as a mod DVD from Warner Archive as Wally Gator: The Complete Series on June 25, 2019.
+Wally Gator was released separately as on DVD by Warner Archive on June 25, 2019, with Lippy the Lion following on July 9.

-Lippy the Lion followed on July 9 as Lippy the Lion and Hardy Har Har: The Complete Series.

-Touché Turtle was released by Warner Archive on Blu-Ray on September 30, 2025.
-Touché Turtle and Dum Dum: The Complete Series marks the physical media debut of Touché Turtle and the first of these three cartoons to be on Blu-Ray.
+Touché Turtle was released by Warner Archive on Blu-Ray on September 30, 2025, making its physical media debut and the first of these three cartoons to be on Blu-Ray.

-In November of that same year, Warner Archive also announced Blu-Ray versions of both Wally Gator: The Complete Series and Lippy the Lion and Hardy Har Har: The Complete Series - both scheduled for a December 16, 2025 release date - thus making the entirety of The Hanna-Barbera New Cartoon Series available on Blu-Ray.
+In November of that same year, Warner Archive also announced Blu-Ray versions of both Wally Gator and Lippy the Lion and Hardy Har Har - both scheduled for December 16, 2025 - thus making the entirety of The Hanna-Barbera New Cartoon Series available on Blu-Ray.